JustinJKwok/Arduino-PID-heater/README.md

 - Appropriate gauge wire for heater circuit (e.g. 18 AWG for 12V 40W -> 3.3A for safety)
   - If you are using a breadboard or proto/perf/stripboard with thin traces then put a wire in parallel with the traces to handle the current

 Keep grounds common between the heater and thermistor circuits but keep them apart otherwise the pwm output will induce oscillations in your thermistor ADC readings.
+The decoupling cap will also help with fluctuations and spikes in the ADC readings.

 ## Wiring Scheme
 ![scheme](heater_wiring.png)